oinopion/cue/README.md

   Postgres is started in it's own container.
 It's available both from within the main dev container (at `db:5432`) and from the host machine (via forwarded port, at `localhost:5432`).
-When the container is firts created, an app-specific use is created with username & password set to `cue`.
+When the container is first created, an app-specific use is created with username & password set to `cue`.

   The main dev container also has `psql` (postgres client) installed and you can